PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 Here is the list of the elements of quantities tab:

 - **Quantity**: This field is not displayed if stock management is disabled in Shop parameters > Products settings.
 When you update the field in quantities tab, the same field in basic settings tab is updated.
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters > Product settings is set to yes.
 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

 - **Minimum quantity for sale**: In front-office (product page & quick-view), this value is indicated in the quantity field.
 When this value is > 1, a message is displayed under the quantity field in front-office “The minimum purchase order quantity for the product is X.”

-- **Stock location**: This field should not be displayed for a virtual product.
+- **Stock location**: This field should not be displayed for a virtual product (<a href="https://github.com/PrestaShop/PrestaShop/issues/9623">issue 9623</a>)

 - **Low stock level**: You can define a value and choose or not to receive an email when the product quantity is <= to this value.